symfony/symfony-docs/book/security.rst

 probably only need one.
 If you *do* have multiple, you can configure which *one* provider to use for your firewall under its ``provider`` key (e.g.
 ``provider: in_memory``).
+See :doc:`/cookbook/security/multiple_user_providers` for all the details about multiple providers setup.

 Try to login using username ``admin`` and password ``kitten``.
 You should see an error!